philippmossier/little-reddit-web/README.md

 ## Notes

 This example is a basic starting point for using [Tailwind CSS](https://tailwindcss.com) with Next.js.
-It includes the following [PostCSS](https://github.com/postcss/postcss) plugins:
+It includes the following [PostCSS](https://github.com/postcss/postcss) plugins

 - [postcss-preset-env](https://preset-env.cssdb.org/) - Adds stage 2+ features and autoprefixes